Sergio Vargas (footballer, born 1965)

-Sergio Bernabé Vargas Buscalia (born 17 August 1965 in Chacabuco, Buenos Aires) is an Argentine born Chilean naturalised football manager and former football goalkeeper.
-He received ten caps for the Chile national team during his career.
-Vargas retired in 2005.
+Sergio Bernabé Vargas Buscalia (born 17 August 1965) is a professional football manager and former player who played as a goalkeeper.
+Born in Argentina, he received ten caps for the Chile national team during his career.

 Club career

-Vargas began his career in Independiente.
+Vargas was born in Chacabuco, Buenos Aires.
+He began his career in Independiente.
 After three seasons at the club with 98 appearances, he left for Club Sport Emelec of Ecuador.
 However Vargas left after a season to join Universidad de Chile.

 Vargas, with other players such as Luis Musrri, Rogelio Delgado, Esteban Valencia, Marcelo Salas and Rodrigo Goldberg, helped Universidad de Chile to win the Primera División de Chile in 1994 and again in 1995.
 Before 1994, Universidad de Chile last won the championship in 1969.

 Vargas will continue to win the Copa Chile in 1998 with Universidad de Chile.
 In 2000, he won the double with Universidad de Chile, winning both the Primera División de Chile and Copa Chile.

 Vargas earned the nickname "Superman" for his constant saves in the air, especially in the last few moments.

-In 2002, the President of Universidad de Chile, Dr. René Orozco, terminated Vargas's contract.
+In 2002, the president of Universidad de Chile, Dr. René Orozco, terminated Vargas's contract.
 Vargas then left for Unión Española where he stayed for as season.
 He then went to PSM Makassar in Indonesia.
 After two seasons, Vargas retired from soccer in 2005.

 Recently entitled football coach, after a brief passage as technical manager at Universidad de Chile.